PrestaShop/prestashop.github.io/news/_posts/performance/2020-12-07-performance-and-prestashop.md

 Same thing, if I'm told that in a [GCP](https://cloud.google.com/gcp/) environment, the maximum write sustained IOPS per GB for a regional SSD drive is 30: does it mean it performs?
 Is it good or...?

-But let's be even more precise: during our White Paper, we assumed a web page should load *under* 300ms to be deemed acceptable for our users.
+But let's be even more precise: in our White Paper scope, we assumed a web page should load *under* 300ms to be deemed acceptable for our users.
 Hence, we based our benchmarks on this value - and results above this response time where discarded as unacceptable.

 Still, 300ms is not telling us *anything* specific about performance.
 It's neither good, nor bad.
 It's all a matter of interpretation, analysis and finding what is *felt* acceptable by our users.